Magicianred/Angularization/README.md

   <br>
   <br>
-  A complete guide for getting started with visual test-driven, component-driven <b>Angular</b> development with Storybook.
+  A complete guide to getting started with visual test-driven, component-driven <b>Angular</b> development with Storybook.
   <br>
   <br>